itsnikhil/auto-form-submitter/README.md

 > Worried about missing the deadline to submit your online exam?
 >
-> This extension will help you auto submit Microsoft Office forms at your set time and so that you never miss your deadline again!
+> This extension will help you auto submit Microsoft Office forms at your set time so that you never miss your deadline again!

 ## Installation